cs480x-21c/reflections/week3.md

 COVID vaccine(one or two doses).
 The viz can be changed for different options(ex. infection rates), but I focused on the USA vaccination numbers/article.

-Further down, another viz shows that at the current vaccination rate 90% of the US population will be vaccinated by the end of the year.

 Pros
   - The map is interactive - hovering over different states gives more information about their specific vaccination percentage